sahiga/developer.box.com/guides/embed/ui-elements/sidebar.md

 ## Scopes

-If your application requires the end user to only be able to access a subset of the Content Sidebar's functionality, you can use [downscope][downscope] to appropriately downscope the Access Token to a resulting token that has the desired set of permissions, and can thus, be securely passed to the end user client initializing the Content Sidebar.
+If your application requires the end user to only be able to access a subset of the Content Sidebar's functionality, you can use [Downscoping][downscope] to appropriately downscope the Access Token to a resulting token that has the desired set of permissions, and can thus, be securely passed to the end user client initializing the Content Sidebar.